cleanflight/cleanflight/docs/PID tuning.md

 Yaw authority is also quite good.

-### PID controller 6, "BruceLee"

-PID Controller 6 is an experimental PID controller, which is same as PID1 for P and I, but with different D gain filtering.
-D term is the most sensitive tuning parameter when it comes to vibrations and PT1 element is implemented, which acts as a low pass filter to make the Dterm less sensitive to vibrations.
-Therefore this PID controller allows it easily to run less gyro_lpf filtering from MPU6050 to get less delay to the PID controller and better tuning for Acro flights.

-Angle and Horizon mode work the same way as on the PID1, but in this case default gains should be better as different scaling is used.
-TPA is also supported.

 ## RC rate, Pitch and Roll Rates (P/R rate before they were separated), and Yaw rate